Texas Tech University's Records Retention Schedule 2019-2024

 An explanation of archival and retention codes and notes can be found at the bottom of this page

-TEXAS TECH UNIVERSITY SYSTEM RECORDS RETENTION SCHEDULE - ALL RECORD TYPES
+TEXAS TECH UNIVERSITY SYSTEM RECORDS RETENTION SCHEDULE (RRS)

 Please note, the retention times listed below apply to the ONE "master" version of a document which is the original or "master" copy.
 Any extra copies of a document are considered to be "convenience copies" [aka duplicates], which can be disposed of at any time when its usefulness ends.
 At no time should a convenience copy be kept longer than the record copy.

 *The comments following the record type headings are meant to help elaborate on the description of each the record type and come mostly from the Texas State Library and Archives Commission.

 **CAUTION: A state record may not be destroyed if

 any litigation, claim, negotiation, audit, open records request, administrative